 - Watched 50%, 70%, or 100% of your video.

-Facebook offers two powerful audiences which are the custom audience and lookalike audience.
+Meta offers two powerful audiences which are the custom audience and lookalike audience.

 Assuming you run a video ad, you can create a custom audience based on the video views your ads have received.

-How awesome is that? 😍
+How awesome is that?

-After selecting your audience or data source, you would need to select the best performing location in your previous ad that brought you the best traction.
+After selecting your audience or data source, you would need to select the best-performing location in your previous ad that brought you the best traction.

 This is more advanced stuff, if you don’t know what you’re doing you will end up losing your shirt using irrelevant ads.
 Luckily, with freelance marketplaces like Fiverr, you can hire pro marketers that can help you take your business to the next level!

-Other benefits of the Facebook Pixel are:
+Other benefits of the Meta Pixel are:

-✔ Have better insights about your performance
+- Have better insights about your performance

-✔ Get access to more powerful metrics
+- Get access to more powerful metrics

-Facebook Pixel Setup
+Meta Pixel Setup

 For platforms like Shopify, for example, placing the Facebook Pixel is super easy.
 They already have done the hard work for you, you just grab your Pixel ID and place it in its section there.